Samuele458/MazeGenerator/README.md

 $   gcc maze.c -o maze
 ```

-Settings must be choosen before compiling, by modifying these lines:
+Settings must be chosen before compiling, by modifying these lines:

 ```